 - Mizen Vision: the southernmost point in Ireland where you’ll experience great views

 - St. Fin Barre’s Cathedral: this beautiful cathedral dates back to the 19th century and is dedicated to the patron saint of Cork

 - Daly’s Bridge: this bridge is also known as “shakey bridge” to some; it goes over River Lee and connects Fiitzgerald’s Park and Mardkye Way with Sunday’s Well (If you are feeling really ambitious, you can cross all 42 bridges of the river Lee – 29 of which are in Cork City)

 - Street Performers: There are many street performers along Oliver Plunkett, Paul Street, St. Patricks Street and Winthrop Street

 If you find yourself on a vacation in Ireland, now you have some great (and free) things to do while you’re there.
 Do you know of other fun, free attractions?
-If so, add them to the list by commenting below!

 Our Travel Specialists are ready to help you find the perfect tour!